 Worse still, in cases such as these, the bank isn’t actually required to compensate you for the lost items, even when it’s clearly at fault for losing them.
 Unlike the money in your bank account, items in a safe deposit box are not covered by FDIC insurance – although the FDIC does guarantee that if your bank goes bust and the government takes it over, you’ll regain access to your safe deposit box within one business day.
 A few banks have separate insurance policies to cover the items in safe deposit boxes, but most don’t.
 You may not even be able to sue the bank to recover your losses since many banks have language in their safe deposit box rental agreements putting limits on their liability for lost property.

 To protect yourself against the loss of items in your safe deposit box, you’ll need to carry your own insurance.
-Your homeowners’ insurance policy may provide some coverage for items stored “off-premises” – that is, not on your property – but it’s usually only a modest amount.
+Your homeowners insurance policy may provide some coverage for items stored “off-premises” — that is, not on your property — but it’s usually only a modest amount.
 So if you want to keep high-value items in a safe deposit box, you might need to add a special addendum, or “floater,” to your policy for this purpose.
+The insurance agent who handles your policy can help you create this document.

 What to Keep in Your Safe Deposit Box